Reigate Priory F.C.: History

 The club can trace its history as far back as April 1870, not long after The Football Association was formed in 1863.
 In 1871 the club was one of only 15 teams that played for a £20 silver trophy, the first ever FA Challenge Cup competition; the club's share was £1 1s, and the club made 2/6 profit over the season thanks to £6 2/6 worth of income.
 The team were drawn in the first round against the Royal Engineers, who went on to lose in the final.
 Reigate Priory withdrew before the game, and Royal Engineers were awarded a walkover.

 Reigate Priory was also present when the Surrey County F.A. (founded in 1877) decided to become affiliated to the Football Association on 16 March 1882.
 The club was one of the original 10 teams present at the meeting that took place in Guildford.
 At the same time, a County Senior Cup competition was introduced.
 The first winners of this trophy, Priory were victorious six times in the competition before the end of the 19th century.

 The club is one of the oldest football clubs in the world still playing on its original ground.
 It numbers among its former members WW Read, with whom it enjoyed a long and happy association right through his sporting life.

 In 2008 the club became founder members of the Surrey Elite Intermediate League.

+2023-2024 season saw the club promoted in to step six of the football pyramid (Semi Professional) for the first time in the clubs history.

+2024-2025 Season the club finished 11th a great success in its first season at step six, with the club more than holding its own at this level with some notable results including a 3-2 home win against Local giants Dorking Wanderers.

 Ground

-Reigate Priory 1st and Reserves teams play their home games at Park Lane, Reigate, Surrey, RH2 8JX.
+The Reigate Priory 1st team play at the New Defence (Horley Town FC) and the Reserve team play their home games at Park Lane, Reigate, Surrey.